negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 ## Implementation
 ### Single lane implementation:
 First we implement a model for single lane traffic as our baselilne/starting point.
-The road is represented by a 1D array where each position represents a “cell” or location in which a car could occupy.
+The road is represented by a 1D-array where each position represents a “cell” or location in which a car could occupy.

 We then randomly place several cars into the cells and each cell is assigned a numerical value:
 - $v = -1$     → cell is empty, no car occupies that cell
-- $v = 0-5$     → cell has a car with velocity $0-5$
+- $v = 0-5$     → cell is occupied by a car with velocity $0-5$

 With these as the inititail conditions, we iterate over various time steps and the simulation evovles according to the following rules for car motion, including acceleration, slowing down, and randomization.